ThomastheTank00/De-Encryptors/README.txt

 April Allen
 Kobe Culpepper
 Wil Gray
+Daniel Cornett

 website.html

-style.css
+Is the main webpage that allows the user to input text as well as a key to encrypt and decrypt.
+The user can also chose how encrypt and ecrypt their text by chosing between 6 diffenrt ciphers that can picked using radio buttons Once a user has inputed their text, key if necessary, and choosen the cipher they can choose to encrypt or decrypt by clicking on the corresponding buttons.
+Once one of those buttons are clicked and the process is complete, the output is displayed in a corresponding box.

+style.css (added after demonstarion) aligns text to the center bolds the labes of the web page increases font-size of labes bolds buttons of the webpage

+script.js
-script.js contains the following functions and runs one of the them depending upon the radio button choosena dn whether the Encrypt or Decrypt button is clicked on
+contains the following functions and runs one of the them depending upon the radio button choosena dn whether the Encrypt or Decrypt button is clicked on

 MONOALPHABETIC CIPHER